datalad/datalad-next/README.md

   are equipped with improved credential handling that, for example, only stores entered credentials after they were confirmed working, or auto-selects the most recently used, matching credentials, when none are specified.
+- A `create-sibling-webdav` command for hosting datasets on a WebDAV server via a sibling tandem for Git history and file storage.
+Datasets hosted on WebDAV in this fashion are cloneable with `datalad-clone`.
+A full annex setup for storing complete datasets with historical file content version, and an additional mode for depositing single-version dataset snapshot are supported.
+  The latter enables convenient collaboration with audiences that are not using DataLad, because all files are browsable via a WebDAV server's point-and-click user interface.
+- Enhance `datalad-push` to automatically export files to git-annex special remotes configured with `exporttree=yes`.
+- Enhance `datalad-siblings enable` (`AnnexRepo.enable_remote()` to automatically deploy credentials for git-annex special remotes that require them.
 - `git-remote-datalad-annex` is a Git remote helper to push/fetch to any location accessible by any git-annex special remote.
 - `git-annex-backend-XDLRA` (originally available from the `mihextras` extension) is a custom external git-annex backend used by git-remote-datalad-annex.
 A base class to facilitate development of external backends in Python is also provided.

+## Summary of additional features for DataLad extension development

+- `serve_path_via_webdav` test decorator that automatically deploys a local WebDAV server.
+- `with_credential` test decorator that temporarily deploy a credential to the local credential system.
+- Utilities for special remote credential management:
+  - `get_specialremote_credential_properties()` inspects a special remote and return properties for querying a credential store for matching credentials
+  - `update_specialremote_credential()` updates a credential in a store after successful use
+  - `get_specialremote_credential_envpatch()` returns a suitable environment "patch" from a credential for a particular special remote type